Twins' Dillon Gee: Placed on waivers Monday

 Gee was placed on outright waivers Monday, Mike Berardino of the St. Paul Pioneer Press reports.

-Gee inked a minor-league deal with the Twins on June 20 but has already been shown the door after 15 innings of scoreless ball with Triple-A Rochester.
-His removal from the 40-man roster opens up a spot for Tuesday's starter Bartolo Colon.
+Gee inked a minor-league deal with the Twins on June 20, but he's already been shown the door despite 15 innings of scoreless ball with Triple-A Rochester.
+His removal from the 40-man roster opens up a spot for Tuesday's starter, Bartolo Colon.

 More News